Marchello-Projects/Python_Life_Assistant_CLI/README.md

 ---

 > [!NOTE]
-> Python Assistant CLI is a console application that helps with everyday tasks directly from the terminal
+> Python Assistant CLI is a console application that helps with everyday tasks directly from the terminal.
 > The project includes weather checking, task management, and currency conversion using external APIs and a colorful terminal interface powered by Rich

 ## Technology Stack: